-- As opposed to ground based measurements the weight-shift microlight aircraft is subject to several simultaneous motions, such as locomotion, engine and propeller rotation.
-Our intention is to assess if and to what extend the WSMA's motions influence the wind measurement.
-For this purpose a spectral analysis was carried out by fast Fourier transformation of acceleration measurements in the hangpoint of trike and wing, in the - inertial navigation system and in the five hole probe.
+As opposed to ground-based measurements, the weight-shift microlight aircraft is subject to several simultaneous motions, such as locomotion, engine and propeller rotation.
+Our intention is to assess if and to what extent the WSMA's motions influence the wind measurement.
+For this purpose, a spectral analysis was carried out by fast Fourier transformation of acceleration measurements in the hang point of trike and wing, in the global positioning system/inertial measurement unit and in the five-hole probe.
 We present power spectra representative for these structural parts of the WSMA and interpret the spectral behaviour in the context of the wind measurement.